 - Deal-by-deal investing.
 For those who want more control to select their own investments, deal-by-deal investing is available.
-You’ll have the chance to earn higher returns on your investment, but you won’t get the downside protection from a diversified portfolio.
+You may have the chance to earn higher returns on your investment, but you won’t get the downside protection from a more diversified portfolio.

-By investing in the Direct Access Fund, you’ll be investing in the same properties available for deal-to-deal investing and vice versa.
-A certain percentage of each project is available for the deal-to-deal investments, and the rest falls under the Direct Access Fund.
+By investing in the Cadre Direct Access Fund, you’ll be investing in the same properties available for deal-to-deal investing and vice versa.
+A certain percentage of each project is available for the deal-to-deal investments, with the rest allocated to the Fund.

 Who Can Invest With Cadre

-Cadre is not a good fit for everyone.
-Like many other real estate crowdfunding platforms, Cadre is open only to accredited investors.
+Cadre is not necessarily a good fit for everyone, as it is open only to accredited investors.
 To qualify as an accredited investor, you need to meet at least one of the criteria below:

 - Have a net worth of at least $1 million (individually or jointly with your spouse), excluding your primary residence.